-On 2 June 2016 two Directors were granted a cash settled share-based incentive award.
+In June 2016 two Directors were granted a cash settled share-based incentive award.
 During 2017 both the maximum and minimum amounts payable to each Director were reduced by £0.2m.
-The awards vest if a controlling interest in the Company is acquired by a third party prior to a revised date of 30 June 2020.
-In these circumstances a minimum amount of £0.3m is payable to each Director, which increases by reference to the sale price achieved.
-The fair value of this award has been calculated at £3,464,000 using a modified form of a Black Scholes model.
-The fair value has been spread over the assumed vesting period, with a charge of £775,000 (2017:£969,000) recognised in 2018.
+In November 2019, a payment was made to each Director of approximately £1.345m, and at the same time the terms of the scheme were updated.
+The revised awards vest if a controlling interest in the Company is acquired by a third party prior to 30 June 2021.

+In these circumstances an award is payable to each Director, which increases by reference to the sale price achieved.
+The fair value of this award has been calculated at £2,481,000 using a modified form of a Black Scholes model.
+The fair value has been spread over the assumed vesting period, with a charge of £1,943,000 (2018: £775,000) recognised in 2019.
 The key assumptions used in the model are disclosed in Note 30.

-Directors' interests in the share capital of the Company are disclosed in the Directors' Report on pages 18 and 19.
+Directors' interests in the share capital of the Company are disclosed in the Directors' Report on page 18.

-Approved by the Board on 13 March 2019 and signed on its behalf by:
+Approved by the Board on 7 April 2020 and signed on its behalf by: